HabanaAI/hccl_demo/README.md

-    --test             - str, Which hccl test to run (for example: broadcast/all_reduce) (default: broadcast) --size             - str, Data size in units of G,M,K,B or no unit (default: 33554432 Bytes) --loop             - int, Number of iterations (default: 10) --test_root        - int, Index of root rank for broadcast and reduce tests --csv_path         - str, Path to a file for results output -mpi               - Use MPI for managing execution
+    --test             - str, Which hccl test to run (for example: broadcast/all_reduce) (default: broadcast) --size             - str, Data size in units of G,M,K,B or no unit (default: 33554432 Bytes) --loop             - int, Number of iterations (default: 10) --ranks_list       - str, Comma separated list of pairs of ranks for send_recv ranks test only, e.g. 0,8,1,8 (optional, default is to perform regular send_recv test with all ranks)
+    --test_root        - int, Index of root rank for broadcast and reduce tests --csv_path         - str, Path to a file for results output -mpi               - Use MPI for managing execution